From Heegaard diagrams to surgery: The algorithm

 On the other hand, this pair contributes to the self-linking of $l$ again by $-1$, which is justified by the picture in the middle of Figure~\ref{handle2} (parallel, codirected copies are added to the diagram as well as a ``bridge'' connecting two copies of the intersection point of $l$ and $\alpha_j$, which is ``above'' the diagram).
 The rightmost picture in Figure~\ref{handle2} shows that the orientation of $l$ does not affect the score.
 By summing over all these pairs, we get the desired result. \end{proof}

 We are ready to transform a given planar Heegaard diagram into a surgery through the following steps:

-\begin{enumerate} \item[(S1)] Introduce the $\alpha'$-curves in the diagram, as well as all the curves involved in the composition $\delta=\theta_{\delta_n}\circ\ldots\circ\theta_{\delta_1}$ obtained by the algorithm. \item[(S2)] Erase the bottom row of $\alpha$-curves and all the curves from the diagram not involved in $\delta$.
-Then introduce ``bridges'' for every curve intersecting $\alpha$-curves. \item[(S3)] By applying Lemma~\ref{lemma} and Remark~\ref{rem4.1} introduce the framing tied to every curve involved in $\delta$. \item[(S4)] Make parallel copies of the curves involved in $\delta$.
-This is done step by step starting from $\delta_2$. \end{enumerate}
+\begin{itemize} \item[(S1)] Introduce the $\alpha'$-curves in the diagram, as well as all the curves involved in the composition $\delta=\theta_{\delta_n}\circ\ldots\circ\theta_{\delta_1}$ obtained by the algorithm. \item[(S2)] Erase one copy of each $\alpha$-curve (assuming that $\alpha$ and $\alpha'$-curves are positioned as in Figure~\ref{fig:standardS3}, erase the bottom row of the copies of $\alpha$-curves).
+Moreover, erase all the curves from the diagram not involved in the composition $\delta$.
+Then introduce ``bridges'' for every curve intersecting $\alpha$-curves.
+Bridges are disjoint arcs connecting the two endpoints of curves, which become arcs once we delete one of the $\alpha$-curves.
+These arcs are ``above'' every other curve in the configuration. \item[(S3)] By applying Lemma~\ref{lemma} and Remark~\ref{rem4.1} introduce the framing tied to every curve involved in $\delta$. \item[(S4)] The family of curves obtained by the previous steps does not represent a projection of a link since some intersections are not transversal and except for the ``bridges'', under and over crossings are not determined.
+Our (S4) transforms, step by step, this family of curves into a framed link: fix the curve $\delta_1$ and make a parallel copy of $\delta_2$ in $H$.
+This completely determines the under and over crossings of $\delta_2$ with the other curves present at the picture (see the left hand side of Figure~\ref{HDa}, where $\delta_1$ and $\delta_2$ are denoted by 1 and 2, respectively).
+Then repeat this with $\delta_3$ and so on.
+Note that in some cases the curves obtained by (S1)-(S3) produce multiple parallel copies.
+The example in Section~\ref{exmpl} provides a detailed illustrations of this step. \end{itemize}